 Buddhism was introduced into Thailand in 329 B.C.; and today, most of the So profess to be Buddhist.
 However, most of them have mixed elements of Buddhism with their traditional animistic beliefs (belief that non-living objects have spirits).
 They often seek help through supernatural spirits and objects.
 Ancestor worship (praying to deceased ancestors for provision and guidance) is also common.
 The ancestral spirits are thought to cause illnesses if they are not appeased.
 Families usually have small altars near their homes where sacrifices and offerings are made to the spirits.
 The people also believe that each village has a guardian spirit, as well as various spirits that are linked to the elements of nature.

 The area where the So live is often affected by destructive floods.
-Due to the crop losses in 1996, there is a projected food shortage that will greatly affect the rural population.
 Food aid and basic relief items are needed.

 Many of the fields in this area are laden with cluster bomblets that were dropped by U.S. warplanes during Vietnam War.
 The villagers need God's protection over them as they work daily in the fields.
 Medical help, especially with prosthesis and physical therapy, is needed.
 Perhaps these needs will provide opportunities for Christian medical missionaries to gain access to the So.